 Saving Your Project

-Your saved project file will look like this on the desktop:
+- Locate your saved project file on your desktop:

 Now that you’ve saved your project, you are ready to connect whichever storage method you prefer.
 This can be a flash drive, an external hard drive, or the Media Commons Storage Space.
 If you are saving to cloud storage like Google Drive, Box, or Dropbox, simply login to your account from a web browser.

 - If you are using a flash drive or hard drive, connect it to the iMac via USB.
 It will show up on the Desktop as an icon, so you can double-click on this icon to open your drive and view its contents.

 - If you wish to save to the MC Storage Space (after you’ve signed up for a folder), double-click on the Access My MC Storage Space icon out on your Desktop.

 - This will launch the MC Storage drive, but it will not open by itself.
 To open the drive, double-click on the blue “MC” drive that appears on the Desktop.

 - This window will show you a list of all of the MC Storage Space folders for which you’ve signed up.
 Double-click on the folder that you wish to save to, in order to open it up.